---

 **What users dislike:**

-- Users find the **cost of Microsoft Exchange** to be high, yet consider it justified for robust security features.
+- Users find the **costly licenses** of Microsoft Exchange to be a significant downside despite its security features.
 (2 reviews)

-- Users often face **compatibility issues** with Microsoft Exchange, leading to frustrating sync delays and connectivity problems.
+- Users experience **compatibility issues** with Microsoft Exchange, causing sync delays and Outlook connectivity problems despite stable networks.
 (1 reviews)

-- Users find MS Exchange **complex to set up** , especially when compared to the more user-friendly Exchange Online.
+- Users find the **complex setup** of MS Exchange on-prem challenging compared to the ease of Exchange Online.
 (1 reviews)

-- Users find the **difficult learning curve** in Microsoft Exchange challenging due to complex configurations and limited customization.
+- Users find the **difficult learning curve** in Microsoft Exchange challenging due to complex configurations and PowerShell knowledge requirements.
 (1 reviews)

-- Users find the **difficult setup** of MS Exchange on-prem quite complex compared to the ease of Exchange Online.
+- Users find the **difficult setup** of MS Exchange on-premise to be very complex compared to Exchange Online.
 (1 reviews)

 - Email Issues (1 reviews)